yasirylmzcbn/Math-API/readme.md

 | -------- | ------------------------------------------------------------ |
 | nums     | A comma separated list of integers to average.
 For example, if you want to average the numbers 1, 2, & 3 the route would look like `/mean?nums=1,2,3` |

-In the JSON returned, the values should be returned as an array.
+In the JSON returned, the values are returned as an array.
 For example, `/mean?nums=1,2,3` should return the following JSON.

 ```json
 {